-nificent range of basaltic columns, standing erect, of much larger size than the beds above, quite as complete as those of Fingal's Cave at Staffa, or the Giant's Causeway in Ireland.
+The base of the hill is composed of a magnificent range of basaltic columns, standing erect, of much larger size than the beds above, quite as complete as those of Fingal's Cave at Staffa, or the Giant's Causeway in Ireland.
 Indeed, the rocks here are as worthy of a visit as either of these Old Country lions and there is no doubt, were they as well known, they would be equally famed.
 The photographer, if his chemicals would not be affected by the damp sea air, would find many an effective grouping, which would make most capital pictures during a sou-wester the contrast between the black rocks and the broken water must be very fine, and give plenty of light and shade".

-Peter Thompson, Otago Witness 25 October 1867

-The coast from Blackhead to St Clair Point is accented by an eccentric undulating series of bays and headlands with towering lime stone cliffs sculptured by nature into intriguing forms, but tantalizingly denying easy access to the sandy bays below.
+Peter Thompson, Otago Witness 25 October 1867 The coast from Blackhead to St Clair Point is accented swept south facing slopes was a marginal business and by an eccentric undulating series of bays and headlands the dense black stone of the headland inevitably attracted with towering lime stone cliffs sculptured by nature into other commercial interests.
+The headland at St Clair had intriguing forms, but tantalizingly denying easy access to previously been guarried and was left with bench mark the sandy bays below.

-Tunnel Beach is an exception where in the 1870s John Cargill commissioned a tunnel that was hewn from the rock to allow access to the beach below by for his family.
+Tunnel Beach is an exception where in the 1870s John Denigration of a sacred land Cargill commissioned a tunnel that was hewn from the rock to allow access to the beach below by for his family.
+From the 1940s a guarry was established on the Blackhead for the Mythology of Place project on N.Z.
+Poet James.K. out to sea.
+Baxter.
+The point at St Clair and Blackhead are different a domino like collapse.